teachingaway/teachingaway.github.io/_posts/2014-01-01-invention-assignment-agreement.md

 ---

 Here's an example Invention Assignment agreement.
+It protects a company's rights in the technology its employees build at work.
+Does it favor the company or the employee?
+I'd call it a balanced document for California, but employee-friendly in New York.

 The example contract is based off an Orrick doc, but I've trimmed some legalese and tried to eliminate unnecessary confusion.

 - - -